-The trading performance of the remaining portfolio has been strong during the year.
-Unrealised valuation increases of £12.9m were partially offset by decreases of £5.8m.
-Valuation uplifts were achieved by Pyroguard, FRA, Red and Kingsbridge.
-Each of these businesses is trading well as a result of strong organic growth.
-The most significant valuation reduction in the year to 31 December 2017 was the decline of £1.2m of the holding in CitySprint.
+Overall the trading performance of the portfolio has been strong during the year.
+Unrealised valuation increases of £9.1m were partially offset by decreases of £4.3m.
+Valuation uplifts were achieved by FRA, RED, Kingsbridge and EV, all of which are trading well as a result of strong organic growth.
+The most significant valuation reduction in the year to 31 December 2018 was the decline of £1.9m in the value of the holding in Formaplex.